ouktlab/espnet_asr_extrakit/README.md

 ```

 ### step 2: set up experimental environments and others ###
-Please use the shell script to setup experimental environemnts and to download pretrained models automatically.
+Please use the shell script to setup experimental environments and to download pretrained models automatically.
 It sometimes asks you to type your password for installations using "sudo apt".
 ```
 $ sh setup.sh
 ```